zacpez/VoiceInventory-python/README.md

 # VoiceInventory-python
 Use speech to highlight location of item in inventory.
+In this example Google Speech Recoginition was used to convert voice to text mesages.

-####Test items:
+###Test items:
 * hammer
 * mallet
 * ax